magoo/risk-measurement/docs/_sources/enterprise/culture.rst.txt

 Minds that are open to new information.
 ---------------------------------------
-Ones ability to update previous beliefs based on sound evidence should be cherished.
+One's ability to update previous beliefs based on sound evidence should be cherished.
 An unwillingness to hold strong beliefs until equal evidence is shown is a cornerstone of quantitative reasoning.
 Being wishy-washy is OK so long as one can identify evidence that would influence them.

 Seek information, not agreement.
 -----------------------------------------